 - Mango-red pepper relish (see above)

-- 1 big handful culantro or cilantro, chopped or torn
+- 1 handful cilantro or culantro roughly chopped

-- 1 small head of bok choy, thoroughly washed, leaves sliced into ribbons & stems chopped (substitute fresh chopped spinach for a milder flavor)
+- 1 small head of bok choy leaves sliced into ribbons & stems chopped (substitute fresh chopped spinach for a milder flavor)

 - Add all ingredients to a small saucepan, bring to a light boil, and reduce to a simmer.
 Cook until liquid is gone, season to taste, and set aside.